Summer of the Aliens: Significance of the title

 The protagonist is hooked on sci-fi and enjoys fantasising that aliens have taken over the world by stealth.
 Initially, Lewis and his best friend, Dulcie, play games of make-believe involving scenarios of alien-invasion.

 But as the people in Lewis' life change, he copes with his confusion by pretending aliens have invaded their bodies.
 The play follows Lewis' journey as he comes to grips with human nature – in all its forms – and its capacity for cruelty and prejudice, resilience and joy, and most of all, love.

 References throughout the play to the Cold War and anxieties of the time about territorial invasion serve as a fitting historical backdrop.

 Premiere

 The opening performance was on 12 March 1992 and was produced by the Melbourne Theatre Company at the Russell Street Theatre.
-It was performed by a number of actors who have since established themselves as veterans of Australia's theatre and television industry including Tamblyn Lord who played Lewis, Genevieve Picot who played Norma and Vince Colosimo who played Brian.
+It was performed by a number of actors who have since established themselves as veterans of Australia's theatre and television industry including Tamblyn Lord who played Lewis, Geneviève Picot who played Norma and Vince Colosimo who played Brian.
 The first production was directed by Nadia Tass, perhaps best known for her 1986 cult classic, Malcolm.

 Louis Nowra was the narrator of the premiere production of Summer of the Aliens.